intuition-dev/INTUITION2/PERSPECTIVES/REFERENCE.md

+#exMeta reference

 - admin.yaml:
 edit password, mount point and where the pages are

 - Customize pages, it is supposed to be bespoke.

-API List:
+# API List:
-# MetaAdmin.ts / class SrvUtil
-- secret from admin.yaml
+- arg

 ## /api/bake
 - folder